 Osun state is located in the South Western zone of Nigeria with a population of 4.2 million inhabitants and a land mass of about 9,251 square kilometers.

 Did you know that Vice President of Nigeria Professor Yemi Osibajo’s mother is from Ejigbo in Osun state?
-Check out our list of all Nigerian Presidents from 1960 till date and their date of birth.
+Check out the names and pictures of all Nigerian presidents till date

 Economically, Osun state must not be omitted on my list of top 20 richest states in Nigeria as it has a per capita level of $2,076 with an overall GDP of $7.28 billion.